Academics and Registration

 The University's Disability Resource Center facilitates access to learning, working, and participating in campus life for anyone with a disability.

-If you have a disability (i.e., visual, audio, mobility, learning, etc.), contact GO Minnesota at least two months prior to arrival.
-GO Minnesota staff will be able to work with the Disability Resource Center to provide appropriate accommodations.
+If you have a disability (i.e., visual, audio, mobility, learning, etc.), contact your exchange coordinator at least two months prior to arrival, who will work with the Disability Resource Center to provide appropriate accommodations.

 - Official (electronic or paper)